Core Workflows¶

 oneehr analyze --config experiment.toml

-All of these commands operate on the same run root, usually {output.root}/{output.run_name}.
+All commands read or write the same run directory: {output.root}/{output.run_name}.

 Preprocess¶